 If you’re wanting to battle someone nearby, simply have your fellow player scan your Battle Code with their phone.

 Once a battle is agreed upon, both players will then need to decide which 1 of 3 Trainer Battle Leagues (Great, Ultra, or Master) they’ll want to spar within.
 The one chosen will determine the CP limit of the Pokémon each player can have on his/her team.
+(Note: In long distance fights, the person who sends the invite will determine the League).

 Each team will consist of 3 monsters.
 Which Pokémon are placed on each team should be determined by the allowed CP as well as each individual monster’s strengths, weaknesses, and movesets.